SyncfusionExamples/EJ2-React-Lazy-loading/README.md

 We have created the component files for Syncfusion Calendar and Grid components separately.

-In the blog.js file, we have added a Syncfusion Calendar component.
+In the blog.js file, Syncfusion Calendar component has been added.

 ```typescript
 import React, { Component } from 'react'